 Yokohama lies south of Tokyo, on the scenic western coast of Tokyo Bay.
 It is known for being Japan’s first port that officially opened to foreign trade in 1859.
 It’s not a stretch to say that international influences have shaped Yokohama’s character, from the city’s signature brick architecture to the famous Yokohama Chinatown that was formed by Chinese immigrants who settled in the 1800s.

-Recommended to Travelers Who Like: transportation and technology
+- Recommended to travelers who like: Cars, transportation and technology

 Nagoya has long been the center of Japan’s automotive and aviation manufacturing, as well as a technological hub with a growing robotics industry.
 Visitors can explore Nagoya’s tech-centric side by visiting the Nagoya City Science Museum, the SCMaglev and Railway Park, or either of the two Toyota museums.
 In recent years, Nagoya has gained international fame for being the location of the World Cosplay Summit, where cosplayers from 20 nations worldwide compete in the World Cosplay Championship and participate in one of Japan’s most impressive cosplay parades.

-Points of Interest: Fushimi Inari Shrine, Kiyomizudera Temple, Kinkakuji (Golden Pavilion), Ryoan-ji Temple, Gion (geisha district), Kyoto National Museum
+- Points of interest: Fushimi Inari Shrine, Kiyomizudera Temple, Kinkakuji (Golden Pavilion), Ryoan-ji Temple, Gion (geisha district), Kyoto National Museum, Ine Town, Amanohashidate